Paper Trails > Maine’s PFML Program

 Maine PFML Resources

-Join us on Tuesday, September 17th at 2pm for a webinar on the Maine Paid Family and Medical Leave Program and its’ impact on employers and employees.
-We will be joined by the Director of the State program, Luke Monahan!
+On Tuesday, September 17th at 2pm we hosted a webinar on the Maine Paid Family and Medical Leave Program and its’ impact on employers and employees.
+We were joined by the Director of the State program, Luke Monahan, and the Deputy Director Reggie Parson!

 Download our Guide to Compliance